bryancasler/Bryans-Preferred-Modules-for-FoundryVTT/README.md

 These modules are no longer used as they’ve become redundant to features provided by other modules, or they caused other issues (e.g. lag).
 - [Turn Alert](https://github.com/schultzcole/FVTT-Turn-Alert) - Set alerts to trigger on a particular round of combat or on a particular token's turn. - Retired 2020 Aug 09 - Turn altering is handled by Combat Ready
 - [Turn Marker](https://github.com/Brunhine/TurnMarker) - Adds an image under a token who is currently active in the combat tracker. - Retired 2020 Aug 09 - Turn marking is handled by Combat Ready
 - [Token Mold](https://github.com/Moerill/token-mold) - For minting tokens that auto append a counter or descriptor to the tokens name.
-Also can handle automatic token scaling. - Retired 2020 Aug 09
+Also can handle automatic token scaling. - Retired 2020 Aug 09 - Great concept but limited utility at the moment.
+Retiring to reduce UI clutter, will revisit in the future.

 ## Miscellaneous
 - [Plugin usage statistics from Forge](https://i.imgur.com/xRVVed1.png)